kentcdodds/mdx-bundler/README.md

 database.
 If your MDX doesn't reference other files (or only imports things from `node_modules`), then you can omit this entirely.

-#### remarkPlugins
+#### remarkPlugins, rehypePlugins

-If you need to customize anything about the MDX compilation you can use remark plugins.
+If you need to customize anything about the MDX compilation you can use remark and rehype plugins.

-NOTE: Specifying this will override the default value for frontmatter support so if you want to keep that, you'll need to include `remark-frontmatter` yourself.
+NOTE: Specifying `remarkPlugins` will override the default value for frontmatter support so if you want to keep that, you'll need to include `remark-frontmatter` within the `remarkPlugins` array yourself.

 #### esbuildOptions